Panda.

 Donate Now

-The Nature Conservancy is building on the protection work for which we're known, and now we are working with corporations and governments to apply smart infrastructure siting principles to make development more sustainable and using innovative finance to complete large deals that have the potential to protect more nature in the next five years than we have during our entire history.
+The Nature Conservancy (TNC) is building on the protection work for which we're known, and now we are working with corporations and governments to apply smart infrastructure siting principles to make development more sustainable and using innovative finance to complete large deals that have the potential to protect more nature in the next five years than we have during our entire history.

 For example, in China, we're introducing the country to a distinctly TNC-style approach—land trusts.
 The land trust model allows TNC to bring the private sector into conservation, giving local people, businesses and individuals a chance to help ensure that China’s most important lands and waters will be sustainably managed and protected into the future.